Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 Resources.
 Performing acts that are wasteful

-of computing resources or that unfairly monopolize resources to the exclusion
+of computing resources or large attachments to many users or that unfairly monopolize resources to the exclusion

 unnecessary or excessive output, accessing and/or printing inappropriate